 Finally, if your loved one has attempted suicide before, have a crisis

-down the numbers for all medical professionals treating your friend or
+"Write down the numbers for all medical professionals treating your

-family member, contact information for other friends who can help, and
+friend or family member, contact information for other friends who can

-the number of the National Suicide Prevention Lifeline, (800) 273-TALK
+help, and the number of the National Suicide Prevention Lifeline, (800)

-of the closest emergency room, medications, any relevant diagnosis or
+the location of the closest emergency room, medications, any relevant

-health history, and prior suicide attempts."
-Caregivers can find
+diagnosis or health history, and prior suicide attempts."
+Caregivers

-assistance through the National Alliance on Mental Illness HelpLine at
+can find assistance through the National Alliance on Mental Illness HelpLine